sbd-community/handbook/docs/implementation/build-phase/secure-configuration.md

 ---
 # Guide: Secure Configuration & Hardening

-## 1. The 'Why': Secure by Default as a Core Principle
+## 1. Introduction to Secure Configuration

-Secure Configuration, also known as hardening, is a foundational element of a Secure-by-Design strategy.
-It ensures a product is delivered to the customer in its most secure possible state out-of-the-box.
-This is not merely a best practice but a core legal requirement under the EU's cybersecurity framework.

 ### 1.1.
+What is Secure Configuration?

+Secure Configuration, also known as hardening, is the practical implementation of a Secure-by-Design strategy.
+It is a systematic process to ensure a product is delivered to the customer in its most secure possible state out-of-the-box by applying the principle of least privilege.

+This means reviewing every potential entry point for an attacker—both physical and digital—and disabling or restricting everything that is not absolutely essential for the product's core functionality.

+### 1.2.
 The Regulatory Requirement

 The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** explicitly mandates this approach through two key essential requirements in Annex I: